clubajax/dx-mvc/README.md

-# DX MVC
+## DX MVC

-dx-mvc is a simple MVC framework for Dojo
+dx-mvc is a simple MVC framework built with Dojo